Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Supported-Plugins.md

 ## Other Hooks
 * [PlaceholderAPI](AxAuctions-Placeholders.md)

 > Is there a plugin that isn't supported?
-Open a ticket on our discord:
+Suggest it in the #ideas channel on our discord server:
 <font color="#1f67ff">[dc.artillex-studios.com](https://dc.artillex-studios.com/)</font>